 * * *

 I am the one Jesus loves!
 You are the one Jesus loves!
 He doesn’t see the labels that have defined and devastated me in the past, and He doesn’t see yours either.
 He sees His loved one.
 Isn’t that amazing?
 Come share your thoughts with us on our blog.
-We want to hear from you about being beyond-our-wildest-imaginations loved by Jesus! ~ Laurie McClure, Faith.Full
+We want to hear from you about being beyond-our-wildest-imaginations loved by Jesus!
+And, be sure to register for the OBS today and let us know you’re joining us! ~ Laurie McClure, Faith.Full

 In the Middle of the Mess